 The Equal Access Rule requires that a determination of eligibility for housing that is assisted by HUD or subject to a mortgage insured by the Federal Housing Administration (FHA) shall be made in accordance with the eligibility requirements provided for such program by HUD, and such housing shall be made available without regard to actual or perceived sexual orientation, gender identity or marital status.
 In addition, the rule prohibits owners or administrators of HUD-assisted or FHA insured housing, approved lenders in an FHA mortgage insurance program, or any other recipient or subrecipient of HUD funds from inquiring about the sexual orientation or gender identity of an applicant for or occupant of HUD-Assisted or insured housing.
-Thus, HUD recipients and subrecipients must comply with 24 CFR 5.105(a)(2) when determining eligibility for housing assisted by HUD or insured by FHA and may not inquire about sexual orientation or gender identity to make such determinations.
-HUD's definitions of sexual orientation and gender identity are at 24 CFR 5.100.
+Thus, HUD recipients and subrecipients must comply with 24 CFR 5.105(a)(2) when determining eligibility for housing assisted by HUD or insured by FHA and may not inquire about sexual orientation or gender identity are at 24 CFR 5.100.
 HUD's definition of family is at 24 CFR 5.403.
 (See other regulatory changes made through HUD's Equal Access Rule at 77 FR 5662 Feb.
 3, 2012.)